j3ffyang/journal/src/data/blog/tech/250925_archHypr.md

 base-devel git linux-headers iwd sudo gvim which rsync bash-completion openssh cmake
 ```

-`iwctl` is very important to install if you don't want to have wired connection for network.
+`iwctl`, from `iwd` package, is very important to install if you don't want to have wired connection for network.

 ## Hyprland